-The Arts and Education Council is excited to launch the second year of the Arts and Healing Initiative, in partnership with Missouri Foundation for Health.
+The Arts and Education Council is excited to launch the third year of the Arts and Healing Initiative, in partnership with Missouri Foundation for Health.
 The five-year grant aims to improve the quality of life for people throughout St. Louis City, St. Louis County and other Missouri counties.
 The overarching goal of the Arts and Healing Initiative is to increase the capacity to heal through the arts.

 The initiative will provide grants up to $10,000 to 501(c)(3) organizations who have a primary mission that is directly concerned with arts, arts education, healing and well-being.